working-group-two/engineering-blog/pages/about.md

 We find inspiration in their story, and believe that with bright people, commitment and a willingness to invest for the long-term you can achieve great things.

-We started our work in Telenor, a global communications company, but we are now a separate and independent legal entity.
+We started our project inside an operator,  but we are now a separate and independent legal entity.

+The company has offices in Oslo and Stockholm, with a hub in Trondheim.
+The team consists mainly of software engineers, some telco engineers and a few other people to herd the flock.

+## Our investors and strategic partnerships

 WorkingGroupTwo is owned approximately 5% by the board and employees, with the remaining stakes held in equal proportion by Telenor and Digital Alpha LLP.

 Cisco is partner to the company and contributes with technology, products and customer discussions.

-The company has offices in Oslo and Stockholm, with a hub in Trondheim.
-The team consists mainly of software engineers, some telco engineers and a few other people to herd the flock.

-## Our partners and investors

 ### Telenor

 Telenor Group is one of the world’s major mobile operators.
-We keep our customers connected in 13 markets across Scandinavia, Central Eastern Europe, and Asia.
+They keep customers connected in 13 markets across Scandinavia, Central Eastern Europe, and Asia.
 More than 30,000 employees are committed to responsible business conduct and being our customers’ favourite partner in digital life.
-Connecting the world has been Telenor’s domain for more than 160 years, and we are driven by a singular vision: to empower societies.
+Connecting the world has been Telenor’s domain for more than 160 years, and they are driven by a singular vision: to empower societies.

+### Cisco

+Cisco (NASDAQ: CSCO) is the worldwide technology leader that has been making the Internet work since 1984.
+Our people, products, and partners help society securely connect and seize tomorrow's digital opportunity today.

 ### Digital Alpha

 Digital Alpha is an investment firm with a strategic collaboration agreement with Cisco Systems, Inc. As part of this agreement, Digital Alpha has preferred access to Cisco’s pipeline of commercial opportunities requiring equity financing.
 Digital Alpha believes that it is the first fund focused on making private equity investments in the significant growth opportunities required to underpin the Digital Economy, including next generation networks, smart cities, and enterprise communication solutions.

-### Cisco

-Cisco (NASDAQ: CSCO) is the worldwide technology leader that has been making the Internet work since 1984.
-Our people, products, and partners help society securely connect and seize tomorrow's digital opportunity today.